euc-dev/euc-samples/UEM-Samples/Sensors/README.md

       -SensorsDirectory 'C:\Users\G.P.Burdell\Downloads\Sensors'
    ```

-- **Assign to Smart Group**: using the `-SmartGroupID` OR `-SmartGroupName` parameter will assign all Sensors imported or updated to that chosen Smart Group.
+Assign to Smart Group: using the `-SmartGroupID` OR `-SmartGroupName` parameter will assign all Sensors imported or updated to that chosen Smart Group.
 This command is used best in a test environment to quickly test Sensors before moving Sensors to production, however it is also a great way to add assignments to many sensors.
 Obtain the Smart Group ID via API or by hovering over the Smart Group name in the console and looking at the ID at the end of the URL to use `-SmartGroupID`. ***The SmartGroupName parameter uses a search function.
 If multiple Smart Groups are returned, a choice prompt will allow selection of the correct Smart Group.***

    ```
    .\import_sensor_samples.ps1